SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_bcPhysics.md

 From a conceptual standpoint, no matter how geometrically complex a vascular model is (we’ll refer to this as $\Omega$), its boundaries can be classified into three groups (see figure above):

 - An inflow boundary $\Gamma_g$.
-This is the set of face(s) of the model where we will prescribe a flow wave that we obtain from a clinical measurement.
+This is the set of face(s) of the model where we will prescribe a flow wave form that we obtain from a clinical measurement.
 - A vessel wall boundary $\Gamma_s$.
 This boundary represents the interface between the fluid domain and the vessel wall.
-In the physical world, this boundary is lined by a layer of endothelial cells.
-The treatment of this boundary can be pretty complex.
-In general, blood flow simulations traditionally considered the so-called rigid wall assumption whereby, as a first approximation, the motion of the vessel wall due to the interaction with the internal pulsatile flow is neglected.
-Under these circumstances, a zero velocity condition is applied on these surfaces.
+In the physical world, this boundary is lined by a layer of endothelial cells, the treatment of which can be complex.
+Boundary can be pretty complex.
+Many blood flow simulations have traditionally used a rigid wall assumption.
+Under these circumstances, a zero velocity condition is applied on these surfaces. **SimVascular** also offers options for fluid structure interaction that are described below.
 - An outflow boundary $\Gamma_h$.
-On this boundary, we will typically prescribe a constant pressure (by constant we mean CONSTANT OVER THE FACE, spatially, not necessarily temporally) in a **weak manner**.
+On this boundary, we will typically prescribe a pressure value that is uniform over the face (i.e. spatially not temporally constant) in a **weak manner**.
 A **weakly applied** pressure means that we are not prescribing nodal values of pressure at the nodes of the outlet face as Dirichlet boundary conditions.
 Instead, we apply this pressure by enforcing that the integral of the pressure field on that face must be a certain value.

 These boundaries have an absolutely critical impact on the numerical simulation results.
-The Taylor lab has developed a number of boundary conditions techniques that allow prescribing a weak pressure in a way that takes into account the effects of the downstream vasculature on the vascular model (see figure below).
+The SimVascular package contains several options for boundary condition assignment.
+All of these use a weakly prescribed pressure formulation, with the purpose of accounting for effects of the downstream vasculature on the vascular model (see figure below).
 These boundary conditions include:

 1. **Resistance Boundary condition**.
 Here, the condition prescribed on the face is a relationship between flow and pressure of the form: